 A Cake For Every Occasion!

 This easy pound cake recipe is the perfect way to spark new life into a timeless classic otherwise known as a homemade pound cake!
-Don’t get me wrong, it’s always been a fantastic cake, however, I do feel it’s been underrated.
+Don’t get me wrong, it’s always been a fantastic version of a yellow cake recipe, however, I do feel it’s been underrated.
 Until now that is because this rich, buttery, moist cake is dense with a tender crumb that just melts in your mouth!

 While the traditional pound cake recipe is made with a pound of flour, butter, eggs, and sugar, we’re ramping ours up with delicious vanilla flavor and baking soda and milk for a little extra moisture and bounce!

 It can be enjoyed as is for breakfast, brunch, or snack, or used in other recipes like this strawberry shortcake trifle or classic strawberry shortcake recipe.
 A cake so simple, yet so tasty and versatile deserves the spotlight once in a while!

 Why We Love This Dessert